Keyboard shortcuts

 All words (except redirection operators) in a simple command are expanded before the utility runs.
 See Words, tokens, and fields for details on parsing and expansion.

-Compound commands group commands, control execution, and handle conditions and loops.
-Examples include if, for, while, and case.
-Compound commands can contain multiple simple commands and be nested.
-See the Compound commands section for details.
+• Compound commands group commands, control execution, and handle conditions and loops.
+Examples: if, for, while, case.

 Functions